Europe Is Our Playground – 90’s Alt Travel Mixtape

 EMF – Unbelievable

-Unbelievable was released when I was barely 7 years old, right at the beginning of the 90’s – it mixed hip-hop style samples, rock guitars and typically southern-England vocals – lots of accent, plenty of bass and a bevy of samples of Andrew Dice Clay – the Dice Man in Pretty in Pink!
+Unbelievable mixes hip-hop samples, rock guitars, typically southern-England vocals with lots of accent, plenty of bass and a bevy of samples of Andrew Dice Clay – the Dice Man in Pretty in Pink!
 Listen out for the casual “what the fuck” in the backing lyrics, which was played on air without any censorship, even when the song reached number one in the UK and was played relentlessly by everyone.

 Leftfield- Open Up (Full Vocal Mix)